ryanbuckner/samsungtv-plugin/README.md

 ![Releases](https://img.shields.io/github/release-date/ryanbuckner/samsungtv-plugin?color=red&label=latest%20release)

-# SamsungTV Plugin for Indigo Domotics Home Automation
+# Samsung TV Plugin for Indigo Domotics Home Automation
 ## samsungtv-indigo-plugin for Python3.10
 This Indigo Plugin provides a way to connect Indigo to your Samsung TVs with the Tizen OS.
 This plugin is only supported for [Indigo Domotics Software ](http://www.indigodomo.com)